 Breast reconstruction may be recommended for a woman who has recently undergone breast cancer treatment, including a mastectomy or lumpectomy.
 Some women also require breast construction due to tissue loss after implant placement or complications from a breast implant.
 Breast reconstruction may be done at the same time as a mastectomy or later on, after the woman has undergone chemotherapy, radiation or other cancer treatments.

-La Mesa and San Diego women who undergo breast reconstruction surgery should not have any other medical conditions that would impact their healing process.
+San Diego women who undergo breast reconstruction surgery should not have any other medical conditions that would impact their healing process.
 They should have a positive outlook about their recovery and demonstrate good coping skills with their diagnosis treatment process.
 Patients also need to have a realistic expectations about what the results of their breast reconstruction will look like.